daniel-lee-tech/docker-basics-1/LESSON.md

 Containers are isolated bundles of code, assets, and binaries to run your apps.

-These isolated bundles are called “images”.
+These isolated bundles can be "templated" and these templates are called “images”.

 For more info:
 https://docs.docker.com/get-started/overview/